Who We Are & What We Do

 Jessica Hardy is the Founder and Artistic Director of the Chicago Comedy Film Festival.
 She works with Brent Kado under their film company Flowfeel Films to develop short and feature films.
 They have produced three feature comedies.
 In 2010, when she was researching comedy film festivals she discovered that there are few.
 That was when she decided to launch CCFF.
 The festival has been recognized by MovieMaker magazine for being one of the top film festivals worth the entry fee.
 Hardy strives to support comedy filmmaking as a vital and influential art form.
 She is also a member of SAG-AFTRA.
 She has appeared in commercials, television, and independent films.
 When she is not auditioning she enjoys teaching and performing improv.
 She is a graduate of Indiana University and The Second City Chicago conservatory and studied with Lesly Kahn in Los Angeles.
 In 2015 she was the showcase showdown winner on the Price is Right!

 Brent Kado is the Executive Director of the Chicago Comedy Film Festival.
 He is a filmmaker and screenwriter recognized for his work in the Chicago Sun Times, TimeOut Chicago, Indiewire, and MovieMaker Magazine.
 He is an executive producer on Festival: A Documentary which recently had its world premiere at the Rhode Island International Film Festival August 2016 .
-His recent feature film A Short History of Drugs in the Valley just released its trailer and is screening in various cities this fall.
+His recent feature film A Short History of Drugs in the Valley just released on Amazon Prime.
 Kado is an adjunct professor at Columbia College Chicago.
 He attended DePaul University for his MA in Cultural Studies and attended Purdue University for his PhD in American Film Studies.
 He left his PhD program so that he could pursue more filmmaking endeavors and late night burrito binges.

 Jill Olson is the Operations Manager of the Chicago Comedy Film Festival.
 She is also the founder and producer of Storytown (www.storytownimprov.com), a fully improvised, interactive story for children 3-10 years old and their families.
 She just recently joined Funny Bones Improv (www.funnybonesimprov.com) as their Chicago Director.
 Jill graduated Cum Laude from Towson University with BA in Theater Arts.
 She is a graduate of the iO and Second City Conservatory improv programs and has performed around Chicago with iO, Second City’s Skybox Theater, Moving Dock Theater Company, Redtwist Theatre, and WNEP with Seven Deadly Plays and 365 Sketches.
 She also studied playwriting at The Chicago Dramatists.
 Writing credits include Left Unnamed as part of the 5th Annual Women’sPerformance Art Festival with Stockyards Theatre Project, Eleanor in American Machine and Other Works.
 She wrote and produced Mayfly: A Collection of Short Plays.
 Jill Olson has served as Program Coordinator for This Is ME and Child Whisperer for The Chicago Sketch Comedy Festival.
 In addition to teaching with Dream Big Performing Arts Workshop, she is an improv Professor or Merriment with The Laughing Academy (www.thelaughingacademy.com).